hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 ## Millitome Generation using Terminal Commands

 [This webpage](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Using_OpenSCAD_in_a_command_line_environment) explains how to set up command line access to Openscad on Windows and MacOS.
-All following instructions assume Openscad can be accessed in the terminal by typing "openscad" followed by the *Return* key at the command prompt.
+All following instructions assume Openscad can be accessed in the terminal by typing "openscad" at the command prompt, followed by the *Return* key .

 To test:
 Launch the terminal app.
 At the prompt type:\